 RISE: The Retention Initiative for Science Education programme

-- The ASE RISE programme is a major new initiative aimed at tackling long-standing issues around science teacher retention
+- The ASE RISE programme is an initiative aimed at tackling long-standing issues around science teacher retention

 - Schools are given access to a set of bespoke digital tools and guides designed to help them understand, and then address, particular issues that may be affecting teacher retention in their science department